LaurenceTaylor/CV/README.md

 ### Learning Quickly and Independently

 One of Makers' mottos is 'learning how to learn', and they provide students with the tools and concepts to do so.
-In week 5 we were tasked with learning the basics of JavaScript within one week, with a weekend challenge of producing a [bowling scorecard app](https://github.com/LaurenceTaylor/bowling-challenge).
+In week 5 we were tasked with learning the basics of JavaScript within one week, then producing a [bowling scorecard app](https://github.com/LaurenceTaylor/bowling-challenge) on the weekend.
 This experience built my confidence, and for the [final project](https://github.com/LaurenceTaylor/deep_root) my team and I challenged ourselves to learn something completely new by creating a hardware product.

-In my previous role I learned a suite of software (Cybersource, Sift Science, Arkowl and more) within weeks, as well as SQL and the entirely alien field which was fraud prevention.
-I am pleased to say I became the top performer in terms of targets within a few months.
+In my previous role I learned a suite of software (Cybersource, Sift Science, Arkowl and more) within weeks, as well as SQL and the entirely unfamiliar field that was fraud prevention.
+I am pleased to say I became the top performer in terms of targets within three months.

 ### Communication and Collaboration